Onlookers urged police to charge into Texas school

 All those killed were in the same classroom, he said.

-Department of Public Safety Director Steve McCraw said “40 minutes or so” elapsed from when Ramos opened fire on the school security officer and when the SWAT-like Border Patrol team shot him.
+Department of Public Safety Director Steve McCraw told reporters that 40 minutes to an hour elapsed from when Ramos opened fire on the school security officer to when the tactical team shot him, though a department spokesman said later that they could not give a solid estimate of how long the gunman was in the school or when he was killed.

+“The bottom line is law enforcement was there,” McCraw said.
+“They did engage immediately.
+They did contain (Ramos) in the classroom.”

 Uvalde is a largely Latino town of some 16,000 people about 75 miles (120 kilometers) from the Mexican border.
 Robb Elementary, which has nearly 600 students in second, third and fourth grades, is a single-story brick structure in a mostly residential neighborhood of modest homes.

-Before attacking the school, Ramos shot and wounded his grandmother at her home.
-Neighbors called police when she staggered outside and they saw she had been shot in the face, Considine said.
+Before attacking the school, Ramos shot and wounded his grandmother at the home they shared, authorities said.

+Neighbor Gilbert Gallegos, 82, who lives across the street and has known the family for decades, said he was puttering in his yard when he heard the shots.

+Ramos ran out the front door and across the small yard to the truck parked in front of the house.
+He seemed panicked, Gallegos said, and had trouble getting the truck out of park.

-Ramos sent the private, one-to-one text messages via Facebook, and they were “discovered after the terrible tragedy,” company spokesman Andy Stone said.
-He said Facebook is cooperating with investigators.
+Ramos sent the private, one-to-one text messages via Facebook, said company spokesman Andy Stone.

-The dead included Eliahna Garcia, an outgoing 10-year-old who loved to sing, dance and play basketball; a fellow fourth-grader, Xavier Javier Lopez, who had been eagerly awaiting a summer of swimming; and a teacher, Eva Mireles, with 17 years’ experience whose husband is an officer with the school district’s police department.
+The dead included Eliahna Garcia, an outgoing 10-year-old who loved to sing, dance and play basketball; a fellow fourth-grader, Xavier Javier Lopez, who had been eagerly awaiting a summer of swimming; and a teacher, Eva Mireles, whose husband is an officer with the school district’s police department.

 “You can just tell by their angelic smiles that they were loved,” Uvalde Schools Superintendent Hal Harrell said, fighting back tears as he recalled the children and teachers killed.

+The tragedy was the latest in a seemingly unending wave of mass shootings across the U.S. in recent years.
+Just 10 days earlier, 10 Black people were shot to death in a racist attack at a Buffalo, New York, supermarket.

-Amid calls around the U.S. for tighter restrictions on firearms, the Republican governor repeatedly talked about mental health struggles among Texas young people and argued that tougher gun laws in Chicago, New York and California are ineffective.
+Amid calls for tighter restrictions on firearms, the Republican governor repeatedly talked about mental health struggles among Texas young people and argued that tougher gun laws in Chicago, New York and California are ineffective.

 Democrat Beto O’Rourke, who is running against Abbott for governor, interrupted Wednesday’s news conference, calling the tragedy “predictable.”
 Pointing his finger at Abbott, he said: “This is on you until you choose to do something different.
 This will continue to happen.”
 O’Rourke was escorted out as some in the room yelled at him.
 Uvalde Mayor Don McLaughlin yelled that O’Rourke was a “sick son of a bitch.”